Image Generation with Supervised Selection Based on Multimodal Features for Semantic Communications: Numerical Experiments

 \subsection{Performance Comparison}

-In our image transmission system, we conduct a comparative analysis of two proposed multimodal semantic transmission methods against four established image codec approaches: Better Portable Graphics (BPG), Google's WebP, the DEFLATE algorithm \cite{DEFLATE}, and the Deep JSCC system \cite{DeepJSCC}.
-We consider two image quality assessment metrics, namely PSNR and SSIM.
-The evaluation is performed under a range of SNR conditions, spanning from 3 dB to 29 dB, while considering the effects of AWGN.
-PSNR serves as a quantitative measure of the reconstruction quality by calculating the mean squared error between the reconstructed and original images, with higher PSNR values indicating superior reconstruction quality.
-Conversely, SSIM assesses image quality by taking into account the perceptual characteristics of the human visual system, analyzing factors such as luminance, contrast, and structural information.
-SSIM values range from -1 to 1, with values approaching 1 indicating improved reconstruction quality.
+In our image transmission system, we conduct a comparative analysis of two proposed multimodal semantic transmission methods against four established image codec approaches: Better Portable Graphics (BPG), Google's WebP, the Deep Joint Source-Channel Coding (DeepJSCC) system \cite{DeepJSCC}, the large language model-driven semantic communication system (LaMoSC) \cite{LaMoSC}, Wireless image transmission transformer semantic communication system (WITT) \cite{WITT} and the ablation experiments without CLIP in the MMSemCom system.
+We consider two image quality assessment metrics, namely PSNR and MS-SSIM.
+The evaluation is performed under a range of SNR conditions, spanning from 0 dB to 20 dB, while considering the effects of AWGN and Rayleigh fading.
+For the path loss, we consider simulations in AWGN and Rayleigh channels for transmission distances ranging from 50 m to 200 m with a transmit power of 20 dBm.
+PSNR serves as a quantitative measure of the reconstruction quality by calculating the mean squared error between the reconstructed and original images, with higher PSNR values indicating a superior reconstruction quality.
+Conversely, MS-SSIM assesses the image quality by taking into account the perceptual characteristics of the human visual system, analyzing factors such as luminance, contrast, and structural information.
+MS-SSIM values range from 0 to 1, with values approaching 1 indicating the improved reconstruction quality.
 The datasets employed in our performance comparison include CIFAR-100 and STL-10.
 Subsequently, we outline the four baseline methods utilized for comparison.

 \begin{itemize}